 Effective leaders use Emotional Intelligence when managing performance

-One of the most important but underrated skills leaders and managers need to be able to manage performance well is emotional intelligence.
-If you are predominately a thinking leader then you may well be sceptical about emotional intelligence, but please bear with me.
+One of the most important but underrated skills leaders and managers need to work performance well is emotional intelligence.
+If you are predominately a thinking leader, you may be sceptical about emotional intelligence, but please bear with me.

 Three categories of performance management